markwilliams970/apigee-debug-sessions/README.md

 =======================

 ## Description:
-This is a simple python script that will create a Debug Session in Apigee for a given API Proxy and Revision, and outputs a debug session file in a format that can be imported into the Edge UI for review
+This is a simple python script that will create a Debug Session using the Apigee Mangement API, for a given API Proxy and Revision.
+If traces are collected during the session, the script will output a debug session file in a format that can be imported into the Edge UI for review

 # Pre-requisites
 * Python ~= v2.7.10